 Hardy is a somewhat small town located in the state of Virginia.
-With a population of 6,152 people and just one neighborhood, Hardy is the 107th largest community in Virginia.
+With a population of 6,416 people and two constituent neighborhoods, Hardy is the 105th largest community in Virginia.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hardy is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hardy is a town of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Hardy who work in healthcare (10.50%), office and administrative support (10.43%) and sales jobs (9.33%).
+Overall, Hardy is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Hardy who work in food service (10.58%), healthcare (9.64%), and management occupations (9.55%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Hardy has relatively fewer families with younger children, and/or college students.
 Combined, this makes Hardy a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.